 $Report | Export-Csv "$Outputfile.csv" -NoTypeInformation -UseCulture

-$DefaultVIServers | Disconnect-VIServer -Confirm:$False
+$DefaultVIServers | Disconnect-VIServer -Confirm:$false

 As always, please keep in mind this script is tailored to my environment, but can be used as a template for your environment.
 I do not pretend to be a PowerShell guru and as such my script may not be perfect.
 I am open to suggestions 🙂 .
 If you found this script useful, I’d appreciate it if you leave a comment.